skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

    > **Tip:** You can add more detail to your description.
 Check out the `staff-roles-ext.md` file.

 1. Great work!
 Now we have a job description and some context for our extension to use.
 Let's test it out!
-1. In the left navigation bar, use the debugger to start the extension service.
 1. If the extension service is not already running, use the debugger to start it.
 1. Like previously, navigate to [github.com](https://github.com) and start a generic chat with Copilot.
 1. Try interacting with Copilot using some of the below prompts.